chicks-net/fini-dnet-proxy/manual.md

 value, use the client's configuration option to specify the username and password, then cut and paste that field from the client .ini to your proxy .ini.
 Remember to restore the client configuration when you are all done with this.
-For socks4 httpid is the "username" in plaintext.
+For socks4 httpid is the `username` in plaintext.
-For socks5 httpid is the "username:password" in plaintext.
+For socks5 httpid is the `username:password` in plaintext.
 For generic proxy, this is the connection negotiation string.

 * **[KeyServer]/bindip:** Specifies the local interface address that